 1.12 Informing Students of Outcomes

-Schools should inform students of the outcomes of claims in writing including all information in the appropriate template dependent on the relevant outcome and according to the relevant procedure in a timely and reasonable manner (see template letters here).
+Service Centres should inform students in writing of the outcomes of claims decided by Schools, including all information in the appropriate template dependent on the relevant outcome and according to the relevant procedure in a timely and reasonable manner (see template letters here).

 1.13 Dissatisfaction following a claim of Extenuating Circumstances